DataDog/integrations-core/windows_service/README.md

-# Agent Check: Windows Services
+# Agent Check: Windows Service

 # Overview

-This check monitors the state of Windows Services and submits a service check to Datadog for each one.
+This check monitors the state of any Windows Service and submits a service check to Datadog.

 # Installation

-The Windows Services check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Windows hosts.
+The Windows Service check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Windows hosts.

 # Configuration